Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- Gibson has ran for a team-leading 891 yards on 237 attempts (55.7 yards per game) and scored six touchdowns.
+- Gibson has rushed for a team-leading 891 yards on 237 attempts (55.7 yards per game) and scored six touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Giants.